Héctor Herrera participates in Atlético’s win

 Yannick Carrasco opened the scoring for Atlético (26) and an own goal by Germán Pezzella (63) expanded the account, which was closed by Joao Félix (80) to give the rojiblancos victory, after their last two draws in the championship.

-The victory elevates Atlético to fourth position in the championship, ahead of Betis, and Boosts morale before visiting Liverpool on Wednesday in the Champions League.
+The victory elevates Atlético to fourth position in the championship, ahead of Betis, and It is a boost of morale before visiting Liverpool on Wednesday in the Champions League.

 Simeone’s men, who watched the game from the stands due to suspension, had to stop from the outset the intensity with which Betis came out onto the Madrid Metropolitan lawn, to take control of the match.